-COMPLAINT FORM (Discrimination, Anti-Bullying, and Anti-Harassment) Date of complaint:

-Name of Complainant:

-Are you filling out this form for yourself or someone else (please identify the individual if you are submitting on behalf of someone else):

-Who or what entity do you believe discriminated against, harassed, or bullied you (or someone else)?

-Date and place of alleged incident(s):

-Names of any witnesses (if any):
+COMPLAINT FORM (Discrimination, Anti-Bullying, and Anti-Harassment) Date of complaint: Name of Complainant: Are you filling out this form for you rself or someone else (please identify the individual if you are submitting on behalf of so meone else): Who or what entity do you believe someone else)? discriminated against, harassed, or bullied you (or Date and place of alleged incident (s): Names of any witnesses (if any): • be what happened and why you believe that you or ated against, harassed, or bullied.
+Please be as ditional pages if necessary.
+I agree that all of the information of knowledge. on this form is accurate and true to the best of my Signature: Date:

-Nature of discrimination, harassment, or bullying alleged (check all that apply):

-Age Physical Attribute Sex

-Disability Physical/Mental Ability Sexual Orientation

-Socio-economic

-Familial Status Political Belief Background

-Political Party

-Gender Identity Preference Other - Please Specify:

-Marital Status Race/Color

-National Origin/Ethnic

-Background/Ancestry Religion/Creed

-In the space below, please describe what happened and why you believe that you or someone else has been discriminated against, harassed, or bullied.
-Please be as specific as possible and attach additional pages if necessary.

-I agree that all of the information on this form is accurate and true to the best of my knowledge.

-Signature: Date: